This was originally a Twitter thread, posted on 22 APR 02019.

 Mass vaccination, starting in 1955, changed everything, and later Boomers didn’t have the same existential dread of polio.
 We can see an experience curve of sorts: as people were born into a world with fewer epidemics thanks to vaccines and fast public health responses, it becomes easier for more people to deny the efficacy and utility of vaccination, because they have less direct and secondhand experience of the horrors of epidemics and pandemics.

-Wealth and access to healthcare, at least in developed economies, also insulates here: there’s a fairly strong correlation between private access structures (schools, country clubs, gated communities) and prevalence of antivax.
+Wealth and access to healthcare, at least in developed economies, also insulates here: there’s a fairly strong correlation between private access structures (schools, country clubs, gated communities) and the prevalence of antivax.
 It’s more likely to show up in populations where one income can support the family, including an adult caregiver, because that family doesn’t think about sick time the same way that a two income family does.

 Now, the MCU and its parent company, Marvel Comics, span the large scale experience of all currently living generations.
-Marvel, as Timely Comics, launched in 1939, and their primary first market was people born 1918 to 1930, ages 9 to 21.
+Marvel, as Timely Comics, launched in 1939, and their primary first market were people born 1918 to 1930, ages 9 to 21.

 Welcome, Steve Rogers, the premature anti-fascist, likely Red Diaper baby, born in Brooklyn to poor Irish immigrants.
-His father didn’t survive World War I; his mother was a garment worker in the age of both the International Ladies’ Garment Workers’ Union, and textile COPD/Byssinosis, then sometimes called white lung, or mistaken for tuberculosis or asthma.
+His father didn’t survive World War I; his mother was (either) a garment worker in the age of both the International Ladies’ Garment Workers’ Union, and textile COPD/Byssinosis, then sometimes called white lung, or mistaken for tuberculosis or asthma.
 (Neither of which had effective treatments then.)

 - Steve’s mother, Sarah, if she was in the US by 1909, would likely have experienced the first ILGWU uprising and the Triangle Shirtwaist fire.
 She would have rioted (and good for her).
 If not, both were part of the recent history of her working life.
 Irish girls did not marry young in this era.